Distance:

 “DStretch Version.
 Petroglyph V1 Khatm Al Melaha, Kalba, Sharjah.
 Two sides of the same rock.
 Each panel has two Syrian Wild Asses and a Human Male.
 But in slightly different styles implying two different artists.
 Likely Neolithic 5th-4th Millennium BCE [Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is a spectacular archaeological site on the coast of the Oman Sea near Kalba in Sharjah, UAE.
 It is one of the largest rock art sites in the UAE.
 There are also stone houses, a shell midden, stone tombs and other features that date this site has having occupations from at least the early Holocene to the 19th century.”

-Petroglyph KM21-13 Khatm Al Melaha, Sharjah. wild ass on right, another animal on top left.
+Petroglyph KM21-36 Khatm Al Melaha, Sharjah.
+Syrian wild ass.
 Carvings still under investigation.Probably Neolithic or earlier.
 These are common motifs in southern Arabia, Oman, and the UAE.
-Many similar ...
+Many similar motifs are found in “Fossati 2019 ...
 Read More